Omaha Zoo Railroad: Omaha Zoo Railroad Trains

 Virgie, number 6035, is the zoo's first and only diesel locomotive.
 It is a four-wheeled, 40-ton diesel switcher locomotive built by Plymouth in 1957.
 Unlike 119 and 104, this locomotive was originally built for 36" track and later re-gauged to 30".
 When the engine arrived at the zoo in 2008, it was painted light blue and featured a likeness of a woman's face (presumably that of its previous owner's wife).
 The zoo has since removed the face and reimagined it in a striking red color.
-Virgie entered service in 2009 and mainly acts as a switcher for the coaches.
+Virgie entered service in 2009.
 Currently, the diesel is deemed underpowered and has difficulty at certain points on the line.
-There are no current plans for passenger service.
+There are no current plans for passenger service, and thus it mainly acts as a switcher for the coaches.